pfreemantlm/dev-standard/Platform/CampaignService.md

 ## manageCampaign

-Creates a new Campaign, or updates an existing Campaign, using the supplied JSON data.
+Using the parameter `(campaignservice)manageCampaign` will create a new Campaign, or update an existing Campaign, using the supplied JSON data.
 Each Campaign is linked to an Advertiser and a Brand, and is a container for Placements used to deliver ads for that Brand.
 If an ID is supplied for an existing Campaign, that Campaign will be updated (see getCampaigns below to retrieve existing IDs from the system).

 The input for a new Campaign requires an Advertiser ID (see getAdvertisers above), and a set of data representing the Campaign: this should contain a year, a brand name, and SQL-formatted start and end dates.
 Example: